Why It’s Important to Clean an Outdoor Swimming Pool

 Run the Filter Regularly

-Running the filter long enough every day keeps pool water moving well.
-When it is warm outside, most open-air pools require roughly 8 to 12 hours of filtering per day.
+Running the filter long enough every day keeps the pool water moving well.
+Outside heat means open pools usually need about eight to twelve hours of filter time daily.
+Clearer water appears once the flow stays steady, helping chemicals mix evenly throughout.
+Smooth movement keeps things working right behind the scenes.
 Water turns clearer when everything flows smoothly, also allowing chemicals to spread without gaps.

 DIY pool cleaning works well when: